ElizabethNuomaAkossey/TransBorder-Freight-Data-Analysis/README.md

 Recommendations were made to improve the system's throughput, reduce environmental impact, and enhance safety protocols based on the analysis.

 ## 🚀 Deployment
 The final insights and recommendations were aimed at informing strategies to optimize transborder freight systems.
-These included improving infrastructure, streamlining customs processes, reducing emissions, and enhancing safety measures to ensure smoother trade flow between the U.S., Canada, and Mexico.
+These included improving infrastructure, streamlining customs processes, reducing emissions, and enhancing safety measures to ensure smoother trade flow between the U.S.A, Canada, and Mexico.